bismurphy/Saleae_NEC_Decoder/README.md

 For documentation of the signal format, I used this page pretty heavily: https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol

 # Please note that this is my first time making a Saleae extension and it could very well have many mistakes in it, of any number of varieties.
 I would love to hear any feedback anyone may have, especially folks from Saleae!

+The IR receiver I used in testing this was this one from Vishay: https://www.vishay.com/docs/82667/tsdp341.pdf